 Option # 4 sets the throttle ID of your throttle.
-Each throttle in your LocoNet system has its own unique ID.
-We do not recommend changing this ID but if you choose to do so, the range of values 00-FF (hex) and you must be sure that every throttle in your system has a unique ID #.
+Each throttle in your LocoNet system can have its own unique ID to support advanced LocoNet functionality.
+Products that use this feature will usually require each throttle in your system to have a unique ID.
+We recommend changing this ID only when specifically directed to do so by the manufacturer of a LocoNet compatible product that requires unique throttle IDs for operation.
+You may use any ID in the range of values x00-x7F (hex) and you must be sure that every throttle in your system has a unique ID #.